jackli921/jackli921/README.md

 But all that changed when I discovered web development through Scrimba in 2022. </br>

 You could say that I found myself an new ecosystem; </br>
-An brand new playground to challeng myself and follow my curiosity. </br>
+A brand new playground to challeng myself and follow my curiosity. </br>
 But most importantly, as a way to reinvent myself.

 While this new journey in programming languages continue, I will keep going with my spoken ones as well. </br>